 Be mindful of light entering the room and noise.
 Wearing an eye patch and plugging up the ears can help.

-Reduce intake of added and free sugars, alcohol and stimulants such as caffeine – they havoc wreak on blood glucose levels.
+Reduce intake of added and free sugars, highly refined sources of carbohydrates, alcohol, and stimulants such as caffeine – they havoc wreak on blood glucose levels.

 If, how and when you consume such food and drink matters.
 This is something to be mindful of throughout the day.